 \paragraph{Comparing sampling objectives} \ We first compare the proposed objective $L'$ with the one standard in the literature $L$, using LeNet.
 The results are shown in \cref{fig:mnist_batchsize}.
 We draw exact samples: $(\zeta^{\star}_{j})_{j\leq k}$ through matrix inversion and assess sample fidelity in terms of normalised squared distance to these exact samples $\nicefrac{\|\zeta - \zeta^{\star}\|_{2}^{2}}{\|\zeta^{\star}\|_{2}^{2}}$.
 All runs share a prior precision of $\alpha \approx 5.5$ obtained with EM iteration.
 The effective dimension is $\hat \gamma \approx 1300$.
 Noting that the g-prior feature normalisation results in $\textstyle{\Tr M = d'}$, we can see that condition \cref{eq:effective-dim-condition} is not satisfied $( 2\times 5.5 \times 1300 < 29k)$.
 Despite this, the proposed objective converges to more accurate samples even when using a 16-times smaller batch size (left plot).
 The right side plots relate sample error to categorical symmetrised-KL (sym.~KL) and logit Wasserstein-2 (W2) distance between the sampled and exact lin.
 Laplace predictive distributions on the test-set.
 Both objectives' prediction errors stop decreasing below a sample error of ${\approx}0.5$ but, nevertheless, the proposed loss $L'$ reaches lower a prediction error.

-\paragraph{Fidelity of sampling inference} We benchmark our method using 64 samples against approximate methods based on the NN weight point-estimate (MAP), a diagonal covariance, and a KFAC estimate of the covariance \citep{Martens15kron,ritter2018scalable} implemented with the \href{https://github.com/AlexImmer/Laplace}{\texttt{Laplace}} library, in terms of similarity to the full-covariance lin.
+\paragraph{Fidelity of sampling inference} We compare our method's uncertainty using 64 samples against approximate methods based on the NN weight point-estimate (MAP), a diagonal covariance, and a KFAC estimate of the covariance \citep{Martens15kron,ritter2018scalable} implemented with the \href{https://github.com/AlexImmer/Laplace}{\texttt{Laplace}} library, in terms of similarity to the full-covariance lin.
 Laplace predictive posterior.
 As standard, we compute categorical predictive distributions with the probit approximation \citep{daxberger2021laplace}.
 All methods use the same layerwise prior precision obtained with 5 steps of full-covariance EM iteration.
 For all three LeNet sizes, the sampled approximation presents the lowest categorical sym.
 KL and logit W2 distance to the exact lin.
 Laplace pred. posterior (\cref{fig:mnist_preds_and_EM}, LHS).
-Surprisingly, while the fidelity of competing approximations degrades with model size, that of sampling increases.
+The fidelity of competing approximations degrades with model size but that of sampling increases.

-\paragraph{Accuracy of sampling hyperparameter selection} \ We compare our sampling EM iteration with 16 samples to the full-covariance EM on LeNet without the g-prior. \Cref{fig:mnist_preds_and_EM}, right, shows that for a single precision hyperparameter, both approaches converge in about 3 steps to the same value.
+\paragraph{Accuracy of sampling hyperparameter selection} \ We compare our sampling EM iteration with 16 samples to full-covariance EM on LeNet without the g-prior. \Cref{fig:mnist_preds_and_EM}, right, shows that for a single precision hyperparameter, both approaches converge in about 3 steps to the same value.
 In this setting, the diagonal covariance approximation diverges, and KFAC converges to a biased solution.
-In the layer-wise case, neither method converges within 15 EM steps.
+We also consider learning layer-wise prior precisions by extending the M-step update from \cref{sec:stochastic_approximation} to diagonal but non-isotropic prior precision matrices (see \cref{app:featurewise_regularisation}).
+Here, neither the full covariance nor sampling methods converge within 15 EM steps.
 The precisions for all but the final layer grow, revealing a pathology of this prior parametrisation: only the final layer's Jacobian, i.e. the final layer activations, are needed to accurately predict the targets; other features are pruned away.

-\subsection{ResNet18 on CIFAR100}
+\subsection{ResNet-18 on CIFAR100}